brechtm/rinohtype/doc/intro.rst

     font weight, size and color, horizontal alignment of text etc.

 Structured Input
-    Rinohtype renders a document from a document tree that does not describe any style aspects but only semantics.
+    rinohtype renders a document from a document tree that does not describe any style aspects but only semantics.
 The style sheet maps specific style properties to the elements in this document tree.
 The document tree can be generated from a structured document format such as reStructuredText and DocBook using one of the included frontends, or it can be built manually.

-Rinohtype is implemented as a Python package and doubles as a high-level PDF library.
+rinohtype is implemented as a Python package and doubles as a high-level PDF library.
 Its modular design makes it easy to to customize and extend for specific applications.
-Because rinotype's source code is open, all of its internals can be inspected and even modified, making it extremely customizable.
+Moreover, because rinotype's source code is open, all of its internals can be inspected and even modified, making it customizable at all levels.

 Usage Examples
 --------------

-Rinohtype supports three modes of operation.
-These are discussed in more detail in the :ref:`quickstart` guide.
+rinohtype supports three modes of operation, which are discussed in more detail in the :ref:`quickstart` guide.
 For each of these modes, you can choose to use one of the document templates included with rinohtype or a third-party template available from PyPI and optionally customize it to your needs.
 Or you can create a custom template from scratch.
 The same goes for the style sheet used to style the document elements.

 reStructuredText Renderer
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Rinohtype includes the :program:`rinoh` command-line tool that can render
+rinohtype includes the :program:`rinoh` command-line tool that can render
 reStructuredText documents.
 Rendering the reStructuredText demonstration
 article `demo.txt`_ (using the standard article template and style sheet)
 generates :download:`demo.pdf <../tests_regression/reference/demo.pdf>`.